-Top Vent - Vertical Termination (continued)

-Flue Restrictor Instructions
+Top Vent - Vertical Termination (continued) Flue Restrictor Instructions

-- 1. Remove the exhaust shield.
-See Figure 4.16. - 2.
-Orientate and align the two pieces of the flue restrictor as shown in Figure 4.17. - Refer to Table 4.1 and Figure 4.17 to match the amount of vertical you have in the system and determine the appropriate position to set the flue restrictor.
-In Table 4.1, "NA" indicates that a flue restrictor is not used. - 4.
-Center the two flue restrictor pieces on the vent at the setting selected in step 3 and secure in place by using two self-tapping screws.
-See Figure 4.16. - 5.
-Reinstall the exhaust shield.
+- 1. Orientate and align the two pieces of the flue restrictor as shown in Figure 4.16. - 2.
+Refer to Table 4.1 and Figure 4.16 to match the amount of vertical you have in the system and determine the appropriate position to set the flue restrictor. - 3.
+Center the two flue restrictor pieces on the vent at the setting selected in step 2 and secure in place by using two self-tapping screws.
+See Figure 4.15.